Profess0ro/Badminton_fictipnal_club/README.md

 **#FFFFFF**
 This is the background color of the "main content" area and also background color of the uneven comment entries on articles.
 <hr>

+## Scrollbar

+Styled the scrollbar to match the design of the page with a backgroundcolor (#F0FBFF), the body of the scrollbar has the darkblue color of the colorscheme (#2B3860) and if you hover over the scrollbar it changes to the golden color of the colorscheme (#E8B272)

 - ### [Go back to the content list](#content)